 - Pour one ounce of Port wine in each glass.

-- Top off each glass with two ounces of tonic water.
+- Top off each glass with tonic water.

 - Wash and slice the orange.
 Add an orange slice to each glass.